7 datasets found

 Description

-The homebuyer sentiment in the United States worsened substantially in 2021 and remained low for all age groups until 2025.
-As of January 2025, the homebuyer outlook was the worst for people in the age group 35 to 44, with a net homebuyer sentiment of negative **.
-This means that the share of respondents who thought it was a bad time to buy a home outweighed the share of respondents who said the contrary by ** percent.
+The homebuyer sentiment in the United States worsened substantially in 2021 and remained negative until August 2025.
+As of August 2025, the net homebuyer sentiment measured negative **.
+This means that the share of respondents who thought it was a bad time to buy a home outweighed the share of respondents who said the contrary by 44 percent.
 The decline in sentiment is correlated with the falling homeowner affordability.
 In 2023, the U.S. homeowner affordability index fell to the lowest level on record.

 • statista.com